Sadr City: 2006

 On 24 October 2006, the U.S. Army locked down Sadr City while searching for a kidnapped U.S. soldier.
-During the lock down, deaths dropped by 50%.
+During the lockdown, deaths dropped by 50%.
 When Prime Minister al-Maliki demanded the end of the blockade, the murder rate returned to previous levels.

 On 23 November 2006, a series of car bombs exploded, followed by mortar attacks, which killed at least 215 people.
 See 23 November 2006 Sadr City bombings for further details.

 2007 surge

 As the U.S. began a surge of forces into Iraq, Operation Imposing Law was implemented in Sadr City.
 On station US army units included 82nd Airborne DIV 2/325 INF White Falcons and 2nd INF DIV C- CO 2/3 INF SBCT.

 2008 fighting

 In March 2008, during the Battle of Basra, clashes erupted in Sadr City between U.S. forces and the Mahdi Army.
 At that time, Sadr City was secured with the use of Strykers from the 1st Squadron, 2d Stryker Cavalry Regiment led by LTC Daniel Barnett.
-The fighting grew so intense that armored vehicles including M2A3 Bradley IFVs and M1A1/2 Abrams MBTs were called in for assistance.
+The fighting grew so intense that armored vehicles, including M2A3 Bradley IFVs and M1A1/2 Abrams MBTs were called in for assistance.
 The Mahdi Army relied heavily in the use of improvised explosive devices allegedly smuggled from Iran and engaged U.S. forces with sniper fire and intense small arms engagements in the heavily congested urban area.
 The U.S. launched at least one air strike, killing 10 reported militants.
 As of 29 March 2008, about 75 Iraqis have been killed and 500 injured.
 The Iraq Health Ministry claims these are all civilians, but the U.S. disputes this.